 Krabi Town – Unlike many places that you visit on holiday, Krabi Town is different.
 It still receives many tourists but it has not changed itself to pamper the tourist’s needs.
 It has still managed to retain its ‘local’ feel.
 The river running through the town is always full of fishing boats bringing in their daily catch ready for the restaurant tables.
 The town has a genuine feel to it with its local bars and eating spots.
 It is worth visiting for that authentic taste of Thailand.

 These are the TOP attractions we love in Krabi town ( and we bet you will love as well ) :

-Krabi Town like so many other big towns in Thailand has a night market with tons of street food.
+Krabi Town has a night market with tons of street food many of the same foods you will find in Bangkok.
 This market is open only 3 days a week.
 Every Friday to Sunday in the evening.
 There are over seventy food stalls here as well as lots of local sellers selling souvenirs.
 Sometimes local school children put on a show as they collect money for their school or another charity.

 When ordering food make sure to grab the checklist below to help you with all the must needed Thai phrases.

 Wat Kaew Korawaram ( White Temple ) is a very large Buddhist Temple that sits at the top of a hill overlooking Krabi Town.
 You climb up a gold-lined staircase that leads you right to the very top.
 It sits on a 2,500 sqm. terrace upon which the temple itself stands.

 This is not the biggest of temples but Instead of the usual red and gold that you see in many Thai temples, this one has been decorated with white walls and a roof made of dark blue tiles.
 The majority of the temple in Thailand will give the vibe of golden and red but it is different here.